Welcome

 into thrust.
 The big difference here is that the propellant gas is

-heated by an arc discharge, allowing for much high temperatures and
+heated by an arc discharge, allowing for much higher temperatures and

-specific thrust.
+specific thrusts.
 This project was selected as a follow-up to

 the MPD thruster as it is easily implemented without the use of a